MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/box-value.md

 ---

 # winrt::box_value function template (C++/WinRT)

+> [!NOTE]
+> You can box not only scalar values, but also most kinds of arrays (with the exception of arrays of enumerations) by using the **winrt::box_value** function.

-A function template that wraps (or *boxes*) a scalar value inside a reference class object so that it can be passed to a function that expects **IInspectable**.
+A function template that wraps (or *boxes*) a scalar or array value inside a reference class object so that it can be passed to a function that expects **IInspectable**.
 An overload of the function also exists for [**winrt::hstring**](hstring.md).
-For more details, and code examples, see [Boxing and unboxing scalar values to IInspectable with C++/WinRT](/windows/uwp/cpp-and-winrt-apis/boxing).
+For more details, and code examples, see [Boxing and unboxing values to IInspectable with C++/WinRT](/windows/uwp/cpp-and-winrt-apis/boxing).

 ## Syntax
 ```cppwinrt